PortSwigger/bseept/README.md

 ## Features

-This tool is currently work in progress.
 The following lists track the implemented versus to do features.

+Please raise any bugs / feature requests as issues so they can be resolved.

+E-mail with any questions / feedback to `ollie.whitehouse at portswigger [.] net`

 ### Implemented